rabbitmq/rabbitmq-website/site/release-notes/README-3.3.0.txt

 26043 ensure autoheal does not crash if multiple autoheal requests occur
       in quick succession and the leader make different decisions for each (since 3.1.0)
-25374 interpret AMQP field type 'b' as signed byte rather than unsigned, for
+26088 fix failure to delete virtual host if a queue in the virtual host is
-      compatibility with our errata, and the majority of clients (since 1.0.0) 26058 prevent inaccurate (sometimes negative) report of memory use by
+      deleted concurrently (since 1.0.0) (incorrectly reported fixed in 3.2.4) 25374 interpret AMQP field type 'b' as signed byte rather than unsigned, for compatibility with our errata, and the majority of clients (since 1.0.0) 26058 prevent inaccurate (sometimes negative) report of memory use by